Posting Number: :

 - Implement state and institutional policies and procedures, to include the understanding of Texas Higher Education Coordinating Board rules regarding college matriculation and academic advising programs.

-- Understand and discuss FERPA guidelines with student and parents.
+- Understand and discuss FERPA guidelines with students and parents.

 Additional duties and responsibilities may include, but are not limited to:

-- Assist in all registration times that are considered peak-times as they may requiring extra duties, time, and days.
+- All registration times are considered peak times requiring extra duties, time, and days.

-- Perform other duties as assigned by Lee College and/or GCCISD.
+- Other duties as assigned by Lee College.

 - Excellent computer skills